-Police swarm hotel where suspect in Phoenix killings may be
+Police: Suspect in 4 Phoenix-area slayings kills himself

 "We're asking the public to remain vigilant and to call us if they notice anything out of the ordinary," Hoster said.

-In the Levine case, Scottsdale police received a call Saturday about a man found fatally shot inside an office.
-Hoster did not identify the caller but said the person knew the victim.

-The killing occurred in an office park that houses mostly therapists and counselors.
+Levine was killed in an office park that houses mostly therapists and counselors.

-Pitt, 59, assisted in the investigation of the 1996 death of 6-year-old JonBenet Ramsey, who was found dead at her home in Boulder, Colorado.

-A decade later, he helped Phoenix police in the Baseline Killer investigation as they sought a man who was later convicted of killing nine people.
+A decade after the JonBenet Ramsey case, the 59-year-old Pitt helped Phoenix police in the Baseline Killer investigation as they sought a man who was later convicted of killing nine people.

-The website of Burt/Feldman/Grenier, the law firm that employed Sharp and Anderson, says it practices divorce, child support and other aspects of family law litigation and mediation.
+The website of Burt/Feldman/Grenier, the law firm that employed Sharp and Anderson, says it practices divorce, child support and other aspects of family law.